simon-ritchie/apysc/docs_src/source/string_slice.md

 - `start`: Union[int, "Int"]
   - A start index of the slice range.
 - `end`: Optional[Union[int, "Int"]], optional
   - An end index of the slice range.
-If this argument is not specified, this medhod skips the end position's slicing.
+If this argument is not specified, this method skips the end position's slicing.
 - `variable_name_suffix`: str, default ""
   - A JavaScript variable name suffix string.
 This setting is sometimes useful for JavaScript debugging.